Classic Enterprise Architecture Domains

 Modern enterprise architecture domains continually arise.
 We absorb most into a classic enterprise architecture domain as new techniques become mainstream.

-The rise of cloud services is changing how we address infrastructure architecture and application architecture.
+The rise of public cloud services is changing how we address infrastructure architecture and application architecture.
 We find it interesting that classic infrastructure tried to define services that applications would consume, and that infrastructure and platform cloud architectures depend on this approach.
 The same this happens with SaaS.
 Software-as-a-Service clearly defines functionality and access through API, the two classic topics of application architecture.